-The white grape comes from Armenia
+The white grape variety comes from Armenia

 , Synonyms are Hardzhi, Hardzgi, Hardzhu, Kanacicheni, Kanancheni, Katviacik, Khardji, Kharji, Pishik Gezi, Pscigi, Pshigi, Voskeate, Voskehat and Xardji.
-The medium to late-ripening, extremely productive vine is due to the thin berry skin very susceptible to both mildews
+The medium to late ripening, extremely productive vine is very susceptible to both due to the thin berry skin mildews

 but also for sparkling wines and the production of table grapes

 used.
 In 2010, a total of 809 hectares of vineyards were designated in Armenia.
 Further stocks exist under the name Kharji in Azerbaijan